Eight practical tips for contactless giving at events

 8. Have a debrief and say thank you

-- Debriefs should be a key part of your post-event process no matter, but they’re especially important when trying new technology or processes
+- Debriefs should be a key part of your post-event process, but they’re especially important when trying new technology or processes.

-- Share honest feedback from the team – what worked well, what wasn’t so great.
-This is the only way you’ll be able to improve activity in the future
+- Share honest feedback from your team, like what worked well, what wasn’t so great.
+This is the only way you’ll be able to improve in the future.

-- Say a big thank you to your donors and event team.
-They both tried something new and potentially stepped out of their comfort zones.
-It’s important to acknowledge this and show that you truly value their efforts
+- Give a big thank you to your donors and event team.
+They both tried something new and potentially stepped out of their comfort zones!